stitchdata/docs/_data-structure/system-tables/system-tables-and-columns.md

 #          PAGE INFO         #
 # -------------------------- #

-title: System tables and columns
+title: Stitch System Table and Column Reference
+permalink: /replication/reference/system-tables-columns
-permalink: /data-structure/system-tables-and-columns
+redirect_from: /data-structure/system-tables-and-columns
 keywords: sdc, _sdc, system columns, system tables
 summary: "When data is loaded into your destination, Stitch will create some additional columns and tables.
 Learn about these system columns and tables and how Stitch uses them."

+key: "system-tables-and-columns"
+type: "system"

 layout: general
 toc: true
+weight: 1

 level: "guide"
-key: "system-tables-and-columns"

-weight: 1

 # -------------------------- #
 #         GUIDE INTRO        #